streem/streem-sdk-ruby/README.md

 If using the iOS or Android SDKs, you will provide the Streem Token to the client, and pass to the SDK via `Streem.identify()`.
 More details can be found in documentation of the individual SDKs

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/streem-token-rubygem.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).